MadEmperorYuri/fuck-off-garfield/README.md

 # Fuck Off, Garfield

 You know how it is.
 You're browsing reddit, and you're not logged in (too much effort).
-You're just mindlessly expanding any thumbnail that satisfies some unconcious heuristic.
+You're just mindlessly expanding any thumbnail that satisfies some unconscious heuristic.
 And suddenly, there he is.
 It's terrible.
 Lovecraft was sick, but these people... jesus.

 ```javascript
 let makeGarfieldFuckOff = function (settings) {